 Just as complex addition can be thought of as a translation in the complex plane, complex multiplication is really just a scaling and a rotation.
 For example, multiplying by gives a new complex number that is:

 - larger in magnitude than (the scaling), and

 The parameters of this transformation, represented in the figure below, are simply the magnitude and the phase of the multiplier .
 Notice how and are each ‘in the same position’ relative to their own grids, loosely speaking.

 For our discussion, it’s more convenient to view the multipliers as transforming ‘triangles’ rather than transforming the whole Cartesian plane.
-The input and the output then ought to be similar triangles, with the third point being and the multiplier respectively.
-In the above figure, this means concretely that is to exactly as is to (which is clearly an algebraic truth).
+The input and the output then ought to constitute similar triangles, with the third point being and the multiplier respectively.
+In the above figure, this means concretely that is to exactly as is to (which is not only a geometric but also an algebraic truth).
 Here’s another example to intuitively demonstrate that the two methods are equivalent:

 The ‘action’ that transforms to is the same as what transforms the black grid to the green grid, or what transforms the black triangle into the teal triangle.
-This geometric equivalent may look daunting, but it’s all just a consequence of the familiar ‘multiplying magnitudes and adding up angles’ characteristic of complex products.
+This geometric equivalent may look daunting at first, but it’s all just a consequence of the familiar ‘multiplying magnitudes and adding up angles’ characteristic of complex products.